 Dogs have an easier time hearing hard consonants and long vowels, so a name like “Lucky” or “Benny” will be easier for him to distinguish from other sounds.
 Most dog training experts recommend a one or two-syllable name that you can say quickly.
 It’s also commonly recommended that you avoid male dog names that sound like commands, for example, “Kit,” which sounds like “sit,” or “Bo,” which sounds like “no.”

-Pick a name you like to say (and that you won’t be embarrassed to yell across the park or put on a dog tag).
+Pick a name for your boy dog that you like to say (and that you won’t be embarrassed to yell across the park or put on a dog tag).
 You’ll be saying your boy puppy’s name a lot over time, as a quick attention grabber or just as part of their overall training and socialization.

 Trending Male Dog Names